El aprendizaje de lenguas extranjeras es una necesidad en un mundo

 Learning Stages:

-1. Go to your Learning Diary and do Task 1 – Reading about 'Why CLIL?'
+- Go to your Learning Diary and do Task 1 – Reading about 'Why CLIL?'

-2. It is helpful to find different ways (multimodal ways) to introduce new vocabulary to your students.
+- It is helpful to find different ways (multimodal ways) to introduce new vocabulary to your students.
 Using a short video to introduce new vocabulary, or a gapped text, where students can choose words to fill the gaps, is very effective.
+Another way to introduce new vocabulary is by using classroom posters.
+These can show categorised mindmaps, labelled diagrams or pictures, or a short topic-related text.

 Examples